-Wright-Hennepin follows National Electric Safety Code, National Electric Code and the Rural Utilities Service regulations as guidelines for its installation standards.
-Wright-Hennepin's ultimate authority is contained in its bylaws and policies as approved by its Board of Directors.
+Wright-Hennepin follows National Electric Safety Code, The National Electric Code and the Rural Utilities Service regulations as guidelines for its installation standards.

 WH's Service Connection Guide will help to determine the necessary requirements for customers' wiring intended to be connected to the Cooperative's distribution system.
 This publication will help you work more efficiently and aid in getting a utility connection established with minimum inconvenience.
 It also provides for the safety and reliability of our customers and safe working conditions for our personnel.